'It takes a hell of a mental toll' – techies who lost work due to COVID share their stories

-Jodie Miners didn't lose her job, but on March 25th, 2020 her two largest clients called and told her to stop work on their long-term Salesforce projects.
+Jodie Miners didn't lose her job, but on March 25th, 2020 the Australian consultant's two largest clients called and told her to stop work on their long-term Salesforce projects.

 Stop today, she was told.
 And we'll call you when we're back on track.